-Different discourses offered distinctive accounts of both the formation and effects of pity.
-A pitying woman in fin amor might come to love her male lover as in the Roman de la Rose; a pitying ruler might offer a pardon for offenses, such as in Richard Maidstone’s Concordia.
-The common thread in medieval treatments of pity, however, was that they contained the possibility for suspending or obliterating traditional power structures such as those of gender or social status.
-This capacity is foreign to our contemporary understanding of pity.
-Today, pity frequently suggests a contempt or disdain for its object.
+In my monograph, I show how individual discourses offered distinctive accounts of the formation and effects of pity.
+A pitying woman in fin’amor might come to love her male lover as in the Roman de la Rose; a pitying ruler might offer a pardon for offenses, such as in Richard Maidstone’s Concordia.
+The common thread in medieval treatments of pity, however, was an understanding that it contained the possibility for suspending or obliterating traditional power structures that schematized gender and social status.
+This capacity is foreign to our contemporary conception of pity.
+Today, pity frequently suggests contempt for its object.
 This association is so culturally embedded that in “Compassion: the Basic Social Emotion” Martha Nussbaum spends most of her essay discussing the historical emotion of pity, but she changes her vocabulary when writing about the contemporary.
 She notes that pity “...has acquired nuances of condescension and superiority to the sufferer that it did not have formerly,” and thus she “...shall switch over to the currently more appropriate term ‘compassion’ when...talking about contemporary issues.”
 Medieval pity with its challenge to the social order is a lost concept.
 In my research, I am thus interested both in rediscovering the nature of that concept and in charting the ways power was represented in early accounts of pity.
 Through an examination of the function of power in medieval pity, I contend that we can better understand how pity has come to suggest superiority or disdain for its object.